kneasle/sapling/README.md

   Spicy data structures are absolutely allowed so long as they increase the performance and don't hinder safety.

 ## But why?
-When writing code with any text editor, you are usually only interested in a tiny subset of valid strings of text - those that correspond to valid programs in whatever language you're writing.
+When writing code with any text editor, you are usually only interested in a tiny subset of all the possible strings of text - those that correspond to valid programs in whatever language you're writing.
 In a **text** editor, you will spend the overwhelming majority of your time with the text in your editor being invalid as you make edits to move between valid programs.